 Residual affiliate programs pay you later on, after your initial sale.
 You still make a commission on the main sale, but you also receive monies for membership fees.
 This is for sales you have referred.
 In some cases you can also receive residual income from later sales (up-sells) closed by the company.
-Residual affiliate programs are therefore probably the best kind of affiliate programs.
+Residual affiliate programs are therefore probably the best kind of affiliate programs, because you make continual sales.

 Residual Affiliate Programs